 A secure information system must prevent disclosure (confidentiality) or modification (integrity) of sensitive data to an unauthorized party and ensure that data are accessible (availability) [22].
 These requirements can be enforced by assuring only authorized access to the system and its resources.
 Commonly, this process is referred to as access control and there exist multiple well-established access control mechanisms.
 For example, in Discretionary Access Control (DAC) mechanism, the access is defined based on the user's identity.
 This results in access rules that are specified specifically for this identity, e.g., in the form of an access control matrix [25].
-Another well-known access control (RBAC) where access is granted or denied based on the user roles and access rules defined for these roles.
+Another well-known access control mechanism is called Role-Based Access Control (RBAC) where access is granted or denied based on the user roles and access rules defined for these roles.